recvfrom/clamav-faq/faq/faq-upgrade.md

 ### ClamAV from Packages

-If you installed from packages, find new packages and install them.
-See ClamPackages.
+If you installed from a package, we suggest you find the approve package from your distro provider and install that.
+The ClamAV team does not maintain individual packages for every distribution build.
 If there are no new packages, you have three options:

 * Wait